Automate or die.

 3. Content Distribution

 Content distribution is another rather important aspect of content marketing.
 The success of your campaign rests on whether or not you’re able to deliver the right content to the right people at the right time.

 Even the most brilliant piece of content you produce won’t do your business a lot of good if you don’t have a holistic content distribution strategy.
 Despite optimizing your content to be discoverable by search engines, you may not be able to reach as many people as you’d like.

-That’s why owned media and paid media are an important facet to consider when devising a content distribution strategy.
+That’s why owned media and paid media are important facets to consider when devising a content distribution strategy.
 Newsletters, email subscriptions, ads, and social media are very effective channels you can use to amplify your content.

 So, what content marketing hacks can help you with this?

 Often the simplest solution is the best solution.
 Just let them know that you’ve published a new piece of content that you think they might be interested in reading.